KostasKoutrou/kostaskoutrou.github.io/_posts/2026-02-02-cyber-range-as-code-part1.md

 5. **Hardware resource constraints**
   - The issue: The installation appeared to hang or move extremely slowly without showing errors.
   - The cause: Initially the default memory and CPU values were left in the packer template file, which means 1 CPU core and 512MB memory.
 Especially for the memory size, this is a very low value for an installation of Ubuntu server.
-  - The solution and lesson: Modern installers require more thant the defualt minimal resources to complete.
+  - The solution and lesson: Modern installers require more thant the default minimal resources to complete.
 Increase the values for 4 CPU cores and 4096MB memory resolved the issue.

 6. **SSH Handshake and authentication**
  - The issue: The OS installed successfully, but Packer failed to connect with the following repeating error: